pyfar/pyfar/CONTRIBUTING.rst

 - Commit all changes to develop
 - Update HISTORY.rst in develop
-- Check if examples/pyfar_demo.ipynb needs to be updated
+- Check if gallery needs to be updated
 - Merge develop into main

 Switch to main and run::